SOI DOG FOUNDATION:

 Karon features the third highest beach on Phuket Island.
 Located on the west coast, between Patong to the north and Kata to the south, and is the second favorite holiday destination in Phuket.
 The beach itself has accomplished snorkeling & diving spots at its southern end and is wide abundant for beachgoers to never feel crowded.
 It features three main areas, each with their own assets: Karon Centre is an animated small city, Karon Beach road is excellent for taking an evening stroll mainly for its happening resorts & the third main area is centred on Luang Poh Chuan Road, which houses excellent restaurants and the best nightlife spots of the town.

 Phuket Trickeye Museum:

-Phuket Trickeye 3D Museum offers the opportunity to engage and interact with modern art’s reality & its permanent collection and temporary exhibitions stimulates creativity and imagination in the minds of its visitors.
-This art practice, Trompe-l’oeil is an ancient painting technique that requires a certain geometrical skill.
-The idea is to create a three dimensional illusion on a two dimensional (flat) background.
+Phuket Trickeye 3D Museum offers the opportunity to engage and interact with modern art’s reality & its permanent collection and temporary exhibitions stimulate creativity and imagination in the minds of its visitors.
+This art practice, Trompe-l’oil is an ancient painting technique that requires a certain geometrical skill.
+The idea is to create a three-dimensional illusion on a two dimensional (flat) background.
 Perspectival illusionism rules at Phuket Trickeye Museum and one is sure to be fooled by the impressive paintings on display here.